dasmacht01/FEMI/README.md

 # FEMI

-### This project is a telegram bot that can offer a take-out service of the FEMI's
+### This project is a telegram bot that can offer a FEMI's take-out service.

 #### There are roughly eight interfaces: